One-Broker-Services/winston-session/README.md

 For now transports are not configurable.

+* In `offline` mode:
-* In `offline` mode the logs go to the console in a cli format (fixed for the moment),
+  * logs go to the console in a cli format (fixed for the moment)
-* In `online` mode the error logs or lower go to a daily rotated file, located in logs folder at the project root
+  * error logs or lower go to a daily rotated file, located in logs folder at project root
+* In `online` mode:
+  * logs go to the console in uncolorized json format

 ## Log format